-The academic integrity officer will contact you once the Report of Academic Dishonesty has been received.
+A member of the OSCCR staff will contact you once the Report of Academic Dishonesty has been received.
 You will need to meet with the department head or designee, and The Office of Student Conduct & Conflict Resolution will explain UMD's Student Academic Grievance Policy to you.

 Sanctions imposed by the academic integrity officer:

 If this is your first violation, your sanctions are determined by your instructor.
 If you have multiple violations, you sanctions are determined by your instructor, plus the Associate Vice Chancellor for Undergraduate Education may issue additional sanctions.
 For a better understanding of the range of sanctions please see the Academic Integrity Violation Sanctioning Suggestions.

 What does it mean to have academic dishonesty on a student's record?

 Student academic dishonesty is a violation of Section IV, Subdivision 1 of the University of Minnesota Board of Regents Student Conduct Code.
 Once a Report of Academic Dishonesty is filed by the academic integrity officer, a file is created and is generally kept for a period of seven years.
 For additional information on student conduct records privacy and distribution, please go here.

 Is there a notation on a student's official transcript?